maciek3000/data_dashboard/docs/source/dashboard.rst

 --------------------------------

 ``Dashboard`` instance can be created with just ``X``, ``y`` and ``output_directory`` arguments, but it doesn't mean it cannot be customized.
-The most notable optional argument that can augment the Dashboard is ``feature_descriptions_dict`` dictionary-like object.
+The most notable optional argument that can augment the HTML Dashboard is ``feature_descriptions_dict`` dictionary-like object.
 Structure of the dict should be::

     feature_descriptions_dict = {

         "Feature1": {

-            "description": "description of feature1, what does it represent in a human friendly way", "category": "cat" OR "num",
+            "description": "description of feature1, e.g. height in cm", "category": "cat" OR "num",
             "mapping": {
                 "value1": "better name or explanation for value1",